This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 - Heat oil in a 10-inch skillet over medium heat.
-Place the chicken strips in the pan and cook for 3 minutes on one side.
-Flip the chicken over and cook for another 3 minutes, until the chicken has lightly browned and is cooked through.
-Transfer to a plate and set aside.Pro Tip: Resist the urge to move the chicken as it cooks or to flip it more than once.
-Allow the chicken to stay in the same place for 3 minutes and then flip the chicken over.
-When the chicken is ready, it will naturally release from the pan.
+Add the chicken and cook for 3 minutes without moving it.
+Flip and cook for another 3 minutes, until browned and cooked through.
+Transfer to a plate.Pro Tip: Don’t move or flip the chicken more than once.
+It will release easily from the pan when it’s ready.

-- Add the onions to the pan and cook, stirring frequently, until the onions have softened and are translucent, about 2 minutes.
-Add the garlic and red pepper flakes and cook, stirring constantly for 30 seconds.
+- Add the onions to the pan and cook for about 2 minutes, until softened and translucent.
+Stir in the garlic and red pepper flakes and cook, stirring constantly for 30 seconds.

-- Add the broth and deglaze the pan by scraping any bits stuck to the pan with a rubber spatula or a wooden spoon.
+- Pour in the broth and deglaze the pan, scraping up any browned bits with a wooden spoon or spatula.

-- Stir in the grated Parmesan cheese and spinach.
-Simmer until the spinach has wilted.
+- Stir in the Parmesan cheese and spinach.
+Simmer until the spinach wilts.

 - Transfer the chicken and sauce to a bowl and top with fresh basil.